degencap777/esxAioMenu/README.md

 FXServer ESX All-In-One Action Menu

 NOTICE:
-`If you edit this script, I will not provide support.
-I will only provide support for this script in it's unedited state.`
+`There will no longer be support for this script.
+OnlySerenity and I have both stepped away from FiveM and ESX, so consider this project discontinued.`

 [REQUIREMENTS]